SJSUFall2019-CMPE272/DeCent-Vote/README.md

-# ProjectGroup-22 : Decentralized voting app
+# ProjectGroup-22 : Decentralized voting

-1. Final Project Name: Decentralized voting app
+1. Final Project Name: Decentralized voting

-2. Abstract
+2. Abstract:

+   This application is to provide a web-based decentralised voting application where each and every voter has a fair role to play.
+It uses blockchain mechanism and prevents double-voting and fraudulent voting.
+In this application, each voter registers with valid details and then votes to the corresponding party.
+Each registered voter has a unique voter ID.
+A set of authentication keys is generated against each voter.
+When a user votes, it is checked whether it is the first time or it is already done before.
+And it is ensured that there can be utmost only one vote casted from each voter.
+After passing through this verification, the vote is then recorded as done.
+All votes that are accepted require consensus across the network.
+No single node controls it and every node is an owner and each vote is peer-peer verified.

-&nbsp;&nbsp; This application is to provide a decentralized voting mechanism where everyone has a fair role to play.
-It’s just like Blockchain mechanism.
-Nobody controls it and everyone is an owner and each vote is peer-peer verified.
-Given that every transaction that has been recorded on the blockchain has reached consensus on the network, no election fraud could happen.
-The voting system is 100% transparent, no central authority owning it, voters identification remain confidential.
-Also, people don’t have to leave their sofa to caste the vote but can do it at their convenience.
+Given that every recorded vote on the blockchain needs consensus on the network and the fact that it is merely impossible to manipulate too many systems at the time, the chances of fraudulent votes are very low.
+The voting system is 100% transparent, no central authority owns it and the voters identification remains confidential.
+Also, people don’t have to leave their sofa to cast their votes but they can do it online at their own convenience.
+Since this application is de-centralized, it ensures high availability and data security.

-It provides:\
+It provides:
-&nbsp;a.
-Anonymity of voters: \
+ a.
+Anonymity of voters:
-&nbsp;&nbsp;&nbsp; -&nbsp; ensures that whoever is casting a vote, they are authorized to do so. \
-&nbsp; b.Single vote per person: \
+    -  ensures that whoever is casting a vote, they are authorised to do so. b.Only one vote per person:
-&nbsp;&nbsp;&nbsp; -&nbsp; No one would be able to vote more than once in the same election. \
+    -  No one would be able to vote more than once in the same election.
-&nbsp;c.
-Integrity of the voter:\
+ c.
+Integrity of the voter:
-&nbsp;&nbsp;&nbsp;-&nbsp; Ensures that vote given by the voter cannot be changed.
+   -  Ensures that once voted, it cannot be manipulated.

-Since this application is decentralized, it ensures high availability and data security.

 3. Architecture diagram